AdaliceGroup/Discord-Themes/README.md

 First install https://betterdiscord.net/home/
-Scroll Down to custom CSS and just copy the raw from one of our themes > Click update > Click save.
-Then ESC (X).
+Then go into the discord settings, now scroll Down to "custom CSS" and just copy the raw from one of our themes > Click update > Click save.
+Then Click ESC (X). at the top right.

-Done.
+That's it, Done.

 Features:
 Uses https://betterdocs.net/themes forked theme stems, with live updates.
 Live fareaking updates!